dillanDataNerd/warehously-client/README.md

 ## Context

 - `AuthContext` – handles current user, token, login state, logout

+## Client feature backlog
+- Make an admin only section where they can update user roles
+- Create a restocking tables shipment so we can cleany add back inventory
+- Make a log of orderlines associated to inventory in the inventory details page similar to the list of orderlines associated to an order

 ### Collaborators